wyobi/cordova-plugin-brother-label-printer/README.md

 # Cordova Brother Label Printer Plugin

+THANKS to Thomas Gordon Lowrey IV for his great work how saved us hours

 Uses the Brother Print SDK for Android...

 More info can be found here, including a list of compatible printers: http://www.brother.com/product/dev/mobile/android/index.htm